Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • campaign-specific subdomains

-• segmented destinations for geography or referrer testing
+• different destinations based on region or referrer

 • fresh reputation